CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ```
     ![](./media/7.png "Lab Environment")

-1. Azure Arc enabled Kubernetes deploys a few operators into the azure-arc namespace.
+1. Azure Arc-enabled Kubernetes deploys a few operators into the azure-arc namespace.
 You can view these deployments and pods by running the command in the command prompt:

      ```
      kubectl -n azure-arc get deployments,pods